The page for smartphones is this place

 Opportunities

-Consequences arising from businesses with high dependency Consequences arising from businesses with high impact
+Consequences arising from businesses with high dependency Consequences arising from businesses with high

 Resource efficiency, products and services